shreyasdn/BirdsRestAPI/README.md

 --To test the project
-  1. run npm install(if not tun before)
+  1. run npm install(if not run before)
   2. run npm test